Top 10 Party Songs in Country Music

-Nice of David Lee Murphy to spare the feelings of his ex by taking off so she doesn't have to see just how broken-hearted he is now that it's over.
-Still, there are two things misery loves: company to commiserate with and a good 'ol honky-tonk song in which to drown one's sorrows.
-He simply had no choice but to head for the nearest watering hole, where thick smoke and plenty of booze flowing are essential.
-Just keep track of who’s got your keys.
+Nice of David Lee Murphy to spare the feelings of his ex by taking off, so she doesn't have to see just how broken-hearted he is now that it's over.
+Still, there are two things misery loves: company to commiserate with, and a good 'ol honky-tonk song in which to drown one's sorrows.
+What choice did he have but to head for the nearest watering hole, where thick smoke and plenty of booze flowing are essential.

 Fifteen years before Jason and friends congregated for their party (see No. 10), Tim and his fun-loving pals were out standing in their field, where a bonfire was blazing, coolers were open and tailgates were down.
 The only rules were "don't mess with the bull" and "stay out of that hay," but it's a safe bet by the end of the night both of those rules had been broken.
 But what happens down on the farm stays down on the farm.

 Talk about an exclusive guest list.
-Even though he resists at first, Billy acquiesces eventually and accepts Shania's sexy invite (you didn't really think he'd refuse, did you?)
+Even though he resists at first, Billy Currington acquiesces eventually and accepts Shania's sexy invite (you didn't really think he'd refuse, did you?)
 Same for Mark McGrath, who contributed vocals to the pop version of the tune.
-Had this been an invitation to a party for three, however, things would have most likely gone quite differently.
+But it is the version with Currington that country fans love.

-It's not usually a party until somebody's been tossed out or roughed up and when Gretchen's on the guest list, you can pretty much count on one or both.
+It's not a party until somebody's been tossed out or roughed up, and when Gretchen's on the guest list, you can pretty much count on both.
 Gretchen's party essentials include beer and Jack Daniel's, a long line of cowboys and a "ball-bustin' band."
 With a penchant for trash talk and an eye on rowdy romance, however, if things don't go her way, the band may not be the only ones ready to do some physical damage.

 No matter how many clubs he visits or how many girls he dances with, the key to Blake's carefree evening is knowing things could get nasty in the morning.
 He's armed himself with feel-good pills and several ounces of prevention in the form of red Gatorade that will stem the harmful effects of a rowdy night on the town.
 He and his wild buddies have probably seen 'The Hangover' enough to know they don't want to relive it.
 But there's not much that's going to keep them from partying all night.